TeddyO323/alx-frontend-javascript/0x03-ES6_data_manipulation/README.md

 #### 10. More map data structure (mandatory)

-Create a function `updateUniqueItems` that returns an updated map for all items with an initial quantity at 1.
-It should accept a map as an argument.
-The map it accepts for the argument is similar to the map you create in the previous task.
+<p>Create a function named <code>updateUniqueItems</code> that returns an updated map for all items with initial quantity at 1.</p>

+<p>It should accept a map as an argument.
+The map it accepts for argument is similar to the map you create in the previous task.</p>

-For each entry of the map where the quantity is 1, update the quantity to 100.
-If updating the quantity is not possible (argument is not a map) the error `Cannot process` should be thrown.
+<p>For each entry of the map where the quantity is 1, update the quantity to 100.
+If updating the quantity is not possible (argument is not a map) the error <code>Cannot process</code> should be thrown.</p>

 Example: